Hickory Flat, Georgia

 Hickory Flat is an unincorporated community in southeastern Cherokee County, Georgia, United States.
-It geographic center is now a triangle formed by GA 140 on the north and east, Hickory Rd on the south, and East Cherokee Drive on the west.
-This triangle is now the business hub of the community with shopping centers anchored by Publix and another anchored by Kroger.
+This community is part of Metro Atlanta.
+Its geographic center is now a triangle formed by GA 140 on the north and east, Hickory Rd on the south, and East Cherokee Drive on the west.
+This triangle is now the business hub of the community with two shopping centers anchored by grocery stores.
 It also contains the Hickory Flat Public Library and the Sequoyah High School educational complex which includes feeder schools; Hickory Flat Elementary and Dean Rusk Middle School.